Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

 <hit F5 to build and run>
 ```

-- Alternatively, if the Visual Studio integration step isn't setup, it is possible to build use the locally generated NugGet package.
-In order to use the exported package in Visual Studio, open Nuget package manager console and run the following commands:
+- Alternatively, if the Visual Studio integration step isn't setup, it is possible to build the sample using the locally generated NugGet package.
+In order to use the locally vcpkg-exported package in Visual Studio, open Nuget package manager console and run the following commands:
 ```Shell
 Install-Package <package name provided by vcpkg export command> -Source "d:\d\vcpkg_new"
 <hit F5 to build and run>